town-hall-pinball/project-omega/doc/developer/logging.rst

 pin.keyboard   Key down and up events pin.handler    Lifecycle events of the game handlers that implement the modes
                of the game
+pin.lamp       Lamp activitiy.
+Light shows are not logged as these can be
+               excessive.
 pin.magic      Shows if switch events are accepted, rejected, or trigger by
                a given magic sequence
 pin.mixer      Music and sounds being played